 Employment of Like Nature

-For those full-time employees who perform services that are not substantially similar to the services performed by campus employees, the salaries established shall be at least equal to the salaries prevailing in other educational institutions in the area or commercial operations of like nature.
+For those full-time employees who perform services that are not substantially similar to the services performed by university employees, the salaries established shall be at least equal to the salaries prevailing in other educational institutions in the area or commercial operations of like nature.
 5 CCR § 42405.

 Exemption from Retirement Benefit Requirement